yarnpkg/berry/packages/plugin-catalog/README.md

 }
 ```

-The comprehensive feature documentation should go in `packages/docusaurus/docs/features/catalog.mdx` following the same pattern as other feature docs in that directory.
+The comprehensive feature documentation can be found in `packages/docusaurus/docs/features/catalog.mdx`.